 - It is expired

-There should not be anything stopping you from making your food more enjoyable unless you are allergic or if some food has gone bad.
-A good relationship with food starts with actually eating foods that taste good to you!
+Nothing should stop you from making your food more enjoyable unless you are allergic or if some food has gone bad.
+A good relationship with food starts with eating foods that taste good!

 1.Centers for Disease Control and Prevention.
 (2021, February 16).
 Only 1 in 10 adults get enough fruits or vegetables.
 Centers for Disease Control and Prevention.
 Retrieved February 27, 2023, from https://www.cdc.gov/nccdphp/dnpao/division-information/media-tools/adults-fruits-vegetables.html